 ICERM provides access to virtual Linux desktops to long-term visitors (those who are issued a Brown ID) via Virtual Network Computing (VNC) through Brown's Center for Computation and Visualization.
+The VNC client has access to CCV's full library of software programs and modules.
 VNC access may be provided to short-term visitors as well on a case-by-case basis and with advance notice.

 High-performance computing is available to long-term ICERM visitors upon request through Brown's Center for Computation and Visualization.

-CCV's supercomputing cluster "Oscar" has over 400 compute nodes providing over 650 teraflops of computing power and a wide variety of preinstalled software.
+CCV's supercomputing cluster "Oscar" has over 400 compute nodes providing over 650 teraflops of computing power and a large library of preinstalled software modules.
 For more information about Oscar, please see the Oscar page of our Systems Documentation Wiki.
 In addition, CCV has the full Oscar User Manual available on their website.

 Please see ICERM's IT staff to request access.